 Yes!
-Ginny can easily print or send you a list.
-Periodically (about 3 to 5 times per year), she sends a batch email out with lists of overdue items.
-You can also log on to the Source to see your child's library record.
+Our librarian can easily print or send you a list.
+Periodically (about 3 to 5 times per year), our librarian sends a batch email out with lists of overdue items.
+You can also log on to the Source to see your child’s library record.

 Can books be renewed?

 Yes.
 You can renew books easily, with the book in hand or not.

 My child really wants to check out a book, but it seems to be checked out continuously.
 What can we do?